peter1591/tensorflow-prebuilt/README.md

 ```

 Furthermore, there are object file dependencies described in the cmake file.
 They're all resolved and collected into the [collect script](./collect.sh)

+## Build Training Example
+Tensorflow has this [trainer example](https://github.com/tensorflow/tensorflow/blob/a77096897f1a8068ca8f57ffb6e3d9e28508cc27/tensorflow/cc/tutorials/example_trainer.cc) to demonstrate the use of C++ API.
+That demo code is copied under the [example](./example/cc_trainer/Source.cpp), and a working Visual Studio project is located under the [example](./example) folder.

+Just open the [Visual Studio project](./example/cc_trainer.sln), and you are good to go!